Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 urban geometry (DSMs), and geographic information (latitude, longitude and elevation).
 To determine T\ :sub:`mrt`, continuous maps of sky view factors are required.
 Both vegetation and ground cover information can be added to increase the accuracy of the model output.
-Below a schematic flowchart of SOLWEIG in shown.
+Below, a schematic flowchart of SOLWEIG in shown.
 The `full manual <http://umep-docs.readthedocs.io/en/latest/OtherManuals/SOLWEIG.html>`__ provides more detail.